jaycapist/jaycapist.github.io/projects/fourward-thinking.md

 layout: project
 type: project
 image: img/fourwardthinking/fourward-thinking-logo.png
-title: Fuurward Thinking
+title: Fourward Thinking [Hiatus]
 date: July 21, 2024
 published: true
-labels: [C++, tree data structures, algorithm design, modular design, traversal methods, memory management]
+labels: [modular design, web development, collaboration, final project, project management]
 summary: A comprehensive implementation of a Binary Search Tree (BST) in C++ designed to handle core operations efficiently, with a focus on traversal methods and modular design.
 ---

 <div class="text-center p-4">
   <img width="500px" src="../img/fourwardthinking/leading-image.png" alt="Drawing of students discussing together" class="img-thumbnail" >
 </div>

 # Project Overview

 Fourward Thinking is an application developed to help ICS students at the University of Hawai'i Manoa (UHM) connect and collaborate on study sessions.
-The application allows students to easily organize face-to-face study groups for specific courses, homework assignments, or project topics.
+The application allows students to easily organise face-to-face study groups for specific courses, homework assignments, or project topics.
 The goal of the project is to enhance peer-to-peer collaboration and reduce the isolation students often experience while studying, leading to more efficient learning and better academic outcomes.

 The app includes features like profile creation, study session proposal and scheduling, a real-time calendar view, and an interactive system that allows students to offer or request help with specific topics.
 It supports both planned study sessions for future dates and immediate help requests for impromptu study groups.
-The project is live on Vercel for public access.
+The project is [live on Vercel](https://fourward-thinking-application.vercel.app) for public access.

-My Role
+# Contributions

-As a key member of the development team, I contributed to both the frontend and backend of the project.
+As a key member of the team, I contributed to both the frontend and backend of the project.
 Specifically, I worked on the HTML mockups for key pages, such as the Session Details Page and Create Session Page.
 These mockups were crucial in the early stages of the project to define the structure and flow of the user interface.

 In addition to the mockups, I worked extensively on the backend and frontend implementation of the Create Session page, which allows students to propose study sessions by selecting courses, topics, and scheduling times.
 This involved integrating user inputs with the backend system, ensuring that data was properly stored, and implementing the necessary logic for real-time notifications to other students.